 You should hire a lawyer after a car accident to help you navigate through the nuances of the legal process and help you to receive justice for the trauma you’ve endured.

-A personal injury lawyer with a proven track record can use proven strategies to strengthen your case and may offer you the best chance at winning.
+An Indianapolis personal injury lawyer with a proven track record can use effective strategies to strengthen your case and may offer you the best chance of winning.

 File an insurance claim